teknogyan/newrep/Readme.md

-This is a simulation application given as a final assignment for Udacity course :Object Oriented programming with java(ud283)
+This is a simulation application given as a final assignment for Udacity course :Object-Oriented programming with java(ud283)